Jannik Kohlbacher

 Jannik Kohlbacher (born 19 July 1995) is a German handball player for Rhein-Neckar Löwen and the Germany national team.

 Early life and career

 In November 2015, he was called up to the Germany national team for the Supercup tournament against, Brazil, Slovenia and Serbia.
 He debuted for the national team on the 5th of November against Brazil.
 He was part of the German team that won the 2016 European Men's Handball Championship.

+At the 2026 European Men's Handball Championship he won silver medals, losing to Denmark in the final.
+Kohlbacher received a red card in the final in the 56th minute.